-Over the past 20 years, progress in treatment and early detection has led to improved survival for people of all ages and races, and with all stages of breast cancer.
-Between 1990 and 2010, breast cancer mortality (death) declined by 34 percent among women in the U.S. .
-And today, there are more than three million breast cancer survivors in the U.S. (more than any other group of cancer survivors) !
+Over the past 20 years, progress in treatment and early detection has led to improved survival for people of all ages, races, and stages of breast cancer.
+Between 1990 and 2010, breast cancer mortality declined by 34 percent among women in the U.S. .
+And today, there are more than three million breast cancer survivors in the U.S., more than any other group of cancer survivors.

 The goal of treating early breast cancer is to get rid of the cancer and keep it from coming back.
 Treatment for early breast cancer includes some combination of surgery, radiation therapy, chemotherapy, hormone therapy and targeted therapy.
 These treatments are designed to remove the cancer from the breast and destroy any cancer that might still be in the body.

 Your breast cancer treatment plan is based on both medical and personal choices.
 It is tailored to:

 Because of the differences between tumors and between people, your treatment plan may differ from another person’s, even though you both have breast cancer.
 This is called personalized care and each treatment option has risks and benefits to consider along with your own values and lifestyle.
 That said, treatment for breast cancer can be thought of in two areas: local therapy and systemic therapy.

 Local therapy removes the cancer from a limited (local) area, such as the breast, chest wall or lymph nodes in the underarm area.
 It also helps to ensure the cancer does not come back to that area.
 Surgery and radiation therapy are local therapies.